Permanent Diagnostic Trouble Codes

 7. Which model-year vehicles will include PDTCs as part of the Smog Check inspection?

 The new criteria will apply to model-year 2010 and newer vehicles that support PDTCs.

 8. What if the vehicle does not properly support PDTC functionality?

 BAR is working with the Air Resources Board (ARB) to ensure that known problematic vehicles are addressed by the vehicle manufacturers.
-In the meantime, BAR will control application of such vehicles through the Smog Check database, and list them in the Smog Check OBD Reference.
+In the meantime, BAR will control application of such vehicles through the Smog Check database, and list them in the Smog Check OBD Reference Guide.
 Vehicles that do not support PDTC storage will not be subject to this part of the Smog Check inspection.

 9. What is the estimated increase in Smog Check inspection failure rate for the inclusion of PDTCs?

 BAR analysis indicates the new requirement could initially increase Smog Check inspection failure rates by less than half a percent (0.2 to 0.3%).